C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 At this point, run the app once more.
 We should be able to edit each note's title, navigate to each note's detail screen and edit the contents, and also add new notes!

 Congratulations!
+You now have a functioning iOS app written in SwiftUI.

 Check out the [README](../README.md) for bonus functionality that you can add after completing this workshop.